Palfore/Monitor-Setup-Helper/README.md

 	** Note that due to daisy-chaining this is not just the input_source.

 # Limitations:
+	0) The Dell Display Manager (DDM.exe) can only affect monitors that are displaying the device executing it.
+Eg: If display2 is showing a mac, and display1 is showing a windows pc, the windows pc would be unable to automatically affect the mac display (display2).

+	   Futhermore, this software is (unfortunely) unable for macOS).
 	1) Doesn't handle asking for nothing to be displayed on a monitor.
 	2) Devices are not limited to the number of monitors they can output to, or daisy-chain to.
 		This would only be an issue for older devices connecting to more than 3 monitors.